static-neex/html-me-something/README.md

 * [ ] TODO: move todo outside of README, and create normal README
 * [ ] TODO: gulp screenshots
 * [ ] TODO: add no follow/ ignore me/ whatever it is - for search engines
+* [ ] Google's optimization looks terrible.
+Revert, but make images smaller.
+Seems like 800x600 is a bit excessive.
+Add info on responsive images.